Book Collections

 The Maine Small Press Collection

 In the mid-1980s, the library began to collect imprints printed by small presses and publishers in Maine.
 By the late 1990s, this collection had grown to over 3,000 titles.
 In an effort to better define the collection, many duplicative titles were weeded and the collection policy was re-written to focus on the work of fine press and limited edition books by a variety of Maine letterpress printers, publishers, and book artists.
-This new focus allows the collection to document the art and craft of the book in Maine – collecting limited editions that are printed letterpress, utilize hand-made paper and traditional bookbinding techniques.
+This new focus allowed the collection to document the art and craft of the book in Maine – collecting limited editions that are printed letterpress, utilize hand-made paper and traditional bookbinding techniques.
 Presses highlighted in this collection of 1220 titles include: Falmouth Press, the Printing Office at High Loft, Ascencius Press, Ives Street Press, Shagbark Press, Wolfe Editions, Landlocked Press, Theodore Press, Muse Press, Tatlin Books, and others.
+This collection is not currently being added to.

 The Marsden Hartley Collection